SyncfusionExamples/how-to-change-column-order-dynamically-using-column-chooser-in-wpf-datagrid/README.md

-# How to change column order dynamically using column chooser in WPF DataGrid (SfDataGrid)
+# How to Change Column Order Dynamically using Column Chooser in WPF DataGrid?

 This example illustrates how to change column order dynamically using column chooser in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).

-The [ColumnChooser](https://help.syncfusion.com/wpf/datagrid/interactive-features#%22columnchooser%22) allows you to add or remove columns dynamically from the current view of grid by drag-and-drop operations in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).
+The [ColumnChooser](https://help.syncfusion.com/wpf/datagrid/interactive-features#%22columnchooser%22) allows you to add or remove columns dynamically from the current view of grid by drag-and-drop operations in DataGrid.
 You can change the column order dynamically through column chooser by using the `BaseCommand` class as shown in the below code snippet,

 ## C#
 ```c#